 The tree is always a Norway spruce, aged between 50 - 60 years and standing a minimum of 20 feet tall.

-The tree is cut during a ceremony in November which is attendee by the British Ambassador to Norway, the Lord Mayor of Westminster, and the Mayor of Oslow.
+The tree is cut during a ceremony in November which is attended by the British Ambassador to Norway, the Lord Mayor of Westminster, and the Mayor of Oslow.

-The tree is them shipped by boat to the United Kingdom.
+The tree is then shipped by boat to the United Kingdom.

 Once here, the tree is decorated in a classic, traditional Norwegian style and plays host to over 500 glowing white lights.